-38 Including the multi-country project funding, 38 per cent (USD 3.771 billion) of the total GCF financing (USD 10.029 billion) has been approved for adaptation financing, and 62 per cent (USD 2.337 billion) of the total adaptation financing has been approved for LDCs, SIDS and African States.
+&lt;sup>38 Including the multi-country project funding, 38 per cent (USD 3.771 billion) of the total GCF financing (USD 10.029 billion) has been approved for adaptation financing, and 62 per cent (USD 2.337 billion) of the total adaptation financing has been approved for LDCs, SIDS and African States.
 This corresponds to 23 per cent of the total GCF financing, which compares favourably with the target of 25 per cent requested by the COP.
-In grant equivalence, 48 per cent (USD 3.061 billion) of the total adaptation financing (USD 6.327 billion) has been approved for adaptation financing, and 66 per cent (USD 2.005 billion) of the total adaptation financing (USD 6.327 billion) has been approved for LDCs, SIDS and African States.
-This corresponds to 32 per cent of the total adaptation financing (USD 5.061 billion) has been approved for LDCs, SIDS and African States.
-This corresponds to 32 per cent of the total GCF financing (USD 7.061 billion) has been approved for LDCs, SIDS and African States.
-This corresponds to 32 per cent of the total GCF financing (USD 3.061 billion) has been approved for LDCs, SIDS and African States.
+In grant equivalence, 48 per cent (USD 3.061 billion) of the total GCF financing (USD 6.327 billion) has been approved for adaptation financing, and 66 per cent (USD 2.005 billion) of the total adaptation financing (USD 3.061 billion) has been approved for LDCs, SIDS and African States.
 This corresponds to 32 per cent of the total GCF financing, which exceeds the COP's requested target.

-39 This is detailed in Annex 6, vol II of this report.
+This is detailed in Annex 6, vol II of this report.

-of identifying medium and long-term adaptation needs and developing and implementing strategies aimed at building resilience across economies, societies and ecosystems.40 NAPs are critical in enabling planning and implementation of adaptation action at the national level.
+under the UNFCCC to deal with the impacts of climate change, NAPs were established as a means of identifying medium and long-term adaptation needs and developing and implementing strategies aimed at building resilience across economies, societies and ecosystems.
+APs are critical in enabling planning and implementation of adaptation action at the national level.
 Established under the Cancun Adaptation Framework, NAPs hold considerable significance in the larger UNFCCC process.
 NAPs, developed and submitted to the UNFCCC by developing country Parties, serve as an entry point and a basis for the UNFCCC mechanisms as well as the GCF to meaningfully provide adaptation-related support, in a country driven manner, for developing countries.
 Further, NAPs may produce several outputs, including actions to fill capacity gaps in adaptation, which is critical for LDCs.
-For this reason, the COP has urged the GCF to promptly provide support needed for the formulation of NAPs of developing countries and for the subsequent implementation of the policies, projects and programmes identified by and within NAPs (COP Decision 1/CP.21, paragraph 46).41
+For this reason, the COP has urged the GCF to promptly provide support needed for the formulation of NAPs of developing countries and for the subsequent implementation of the policies, projects and programmes identified by and within NAPs (COP Decision 1/CP.21, paragraph 46).